AlgoRen/VeryBarebonesNodeJS/data/README.md

 I am recieving will match the location that I inputed.
 Finally, within location you will notice they are two sets of "id" and "coord" parameters.
-The "id" and "coord" parameters directly inside the location object refer to the exact location the weather data was requested to, and the "id" and "coord" parameters within city object refer to the specific city that location is in which may be used for either catagorization, labeling, or verification purposes.
+The "id" and "coord" parameters directly inside the location object refer to the exact location the weather data was requested for, and the "id" and "coord" parameters within city object refer to the specific city that location is in which may be used for either catagorization, labeling, or verification purposes.